Chsamir/chsamir.github.io/_pages/cv.md

 ---
 layout: archive
-title: "Please check our papers and if the code and data are not publicly available, they may be shared upon reasonable request."
+title: "Please check our papers and if the code and data are not publicly available, they may be shared upon reasonable request.
+The code and data are results of collaborative works.
+Please cite related papers."
 permalink: /cv/
 author_profile: true
 redirect_from: